ogarreche/XAI_Whitebox/README.md

 1 - Run the DNN_NSL_Example.ipynb for instructions.

 The program Loads the NSL-KDD dataset, trains a DNN model, and apply IG, LRP and DeepLift.
 It outputs the Accuracy of the model and the most important lists for each one the XAI methods with its relative score.

-2 -
+2 - Descriptive Accuracy: